 CAMP RISE promises an exciting opportunity for campers to enjoy four days and three nights of swimming, hiking, crafts and sports at the Rotary Youth Camp in Lee’s Summit, Missouri.
 Our campers will also be able to partake in team-building and self-confidence exercises with our attentive and enthusiastic staff.

-Start your shopping!
-Share your bargain findings!
-It's time for our annual shoe drive for Shoes for Orphan Souls.
+Keep shopping!
+Or write a check!
+There's still time for our annual shoe drive for Shoes for Orphan Souls.
 Bill Schmidt will be heading up our club's effort this year.
 For more on this charitable effort, visit Buckner's website here.

 Following the International Convention in Atlanta (June 10-14) , District 6040 is hosting a delegation of African Rotarians on a very short Friendship Exchange onJune 16-18.
 Rotarians will be in Kansas City for two nights and three days and will stay at the Embassy Suites Hotel near KCI.
 The Out of Africa planning committee is looking for local hosts who’s responsibilities will be to attend events, provide transportation and companionship and host African Rotarians during the day to various tourist attractions around KC.
 The daily schedule will be determined by the African Rotarian’s interests.
 The event costs (reception Friday evening, lunch Saturday noon and reception/dinner Saturday evening) for local Rotarians will be about $75/person.
 Please contact Jan Armstrong at JArmst2298@aol.com or Marc Horner at MHorner@aol.com if you are interested in being a host.
 Cassy Venters has additional details, email@example.com.